-It normally takes between two and six weeks to receive your permanent hard copy to arrive in the mail.
+It normally takes a few weeks to receive your permanent hard copy to arrive in the mail.

-If you're visiting Montana from another country, your valid foreign license allows you to drive for up to 60 days within the state.
-After 60 days, or if you establish residency in the state, you'll need to apply for a Montana license.
+If you're visiting Montana from another country, your valid foreign license allows you to drive for a limited time within the state.

 It's also a good idea to get an International Driver's Permit from your country of origin.
 This permit does not replace your foreign license, but it translates the license into a format that U.S. officials can better understand.